How to Make Easy Bat Crafts Using the Cricut

-- Cricut Fine-Point Blade (comes with all Cricut Machines)
+- Cricut Fine-Point Blade: This comes standard with all Cricut Machines.

 First, you will need to download the Bat SVG file.

-Start by opening Cricut Design Space and creating a new project.
+Open Cricut Design Space and create a new project.

-Then, upload the SVG file by selecting the Upload button and then Upload Image.
-Next, drag and drop or select the SVG file you want to upload.
+Then, select the Upload button and select Upload Image.
+Next, drag and drop or select the bat shape file to upload into the Design Space software.

 After the SVG is uploaded, add the image to your design canvas.

-Click on the Make It button in the upper right of the screen.
+Click on the Make It button in the upper right corner.

-I wanted to cut out a variety of bats for my DIY Halloween bat decor display.
-So I changed the quantity to 10.
-This gave me a bunch of bats that I could use.
+I wanted to cut out a variety of bats for my Halloween bat decor display.
+So I adjusted the quantity of my project to 10.

 At the top of the Mat Preview Screen, under Project Copies, change the number from 1 to 10 and select Apply.
 This will duplicate the images.